Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 Mulch Considerations

-Well-aged wood chips (less flammable than fresh)
+Well-aged wood chips (less flammable than fresh or finely shredded material)

 Straw in moderate layers (avoid deep accumulation)